Pankaj1811/iiitb_bidicntr/README.md

 | count[7:0] | output | 8-bit counter output |

 ## About iverilog
-Icarus Verilog is an implementation of the Verilog hardware description language.
+Icarus Verilog is an implementation of the Verilog hardware description language.[^1]
 ## About GTKWave
 GTKWave is a fully featured GTK+ v1.
-2 based wave viewer for Unix and Win32 which reads Ver Structural Verilog Compiler generated AET files as well as standard Verilog VCD/EVCD files and allows their viewing
+2 based wave viewer for Unix and Win32 which reads Ver Structural Verilog Compiler generated AET files as well as standard Verilog VCD/EVCD files and allows their viewing [^2]

 ### Installing iverilog and GTKWave